zekoff/1gam-battle/open_issues.md

 ## To-do

-* Allow nodes to have arbitrary numbers of children
 * Add edges to nodes
 * Allow external control of nodes (ex. onInputUp listeners not in Node)

 ## Bugs

+* Edges go to the wrong place b/c they are done before the child arrangement pass